openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetVehicleTrainSpeed.md

 ## Notes

 - Only works with train vehicles (models 537, 538)
-- Speed affects how fast the train moves along tracks
 - Use NPC_GetVehicleTrainSpeed to check current speed
 - Setting speed to 0 stops the train